Sridatta19/react-listbox/README.md

 <ListBox options={options} onChange={onChange} selected={selected}/>
 ```

 You can also use the browser build available in the dist folder.
-You just need to include the ionicons.woff also in the appropriate destination

 ```html
 <script type="text/javascript" src="https://unpkg.com/react-listbox@1.2.1/dist/react-listbox.min.js"></script>